Greece Moments Greece Moments

 24 Min Read

-Lush green and scenically diverse is the Greek island in the East Aegean.
-Samos Island is considered the perfect destination for nature lovers, hiking enthusiasts and epicureans.
+Lush green and scenically diverse, this Greek island lies in the East Aegean.
+Samos is considered the perfect destination for nature lovers, hiking enthusiasts and food lovers.
 But beach lovers also get their money’s worth!

 Samos Urlaub Insel Griechenland Reisetipps Kokkari

 Two high mountain ranges stretch across the eighth largest island in Greece.
 On its northern slopes lie fertile plains and dense forests.
-In between, quaint mountain villages with traditional taverns are hidden, which invite you to take a break after an extended Samos hike.
+In between, quaint mountain villages with traditional tavernas are tucked away, inviting you to take a break after an extended hike on Samos.

 The fertile vineyards reveal one of the island’s most precious treasures.
-Even today we revel in the memory of the Wine from Samos, which was a real taste experience for us.
+Even now we cherish the memory of the wine from Samos, which was a real taste experience for us.

-Lively coastal towns, such as Vathy, Kokkari and Pythagoreio, offer everything a holidaymaker’s heart desires.
-Beach vacationers cavort on the numerous beaches and bays, most of which are covered with gravel or stones.
+Lively coastal towns such as Vathy, Kokkari and Pythagoreio offer everything a holidaymaker’s heart desires.
+Beach lovers enjoy the numerous beaches and bays, most of which are covered with gravel or pebbles.

 Table of Contents